Will Your Website Survive Without an XML Sitemap?

 Use case 2: Media and pictures

-For most online resources, it is not necessarily to have a separate “media” or “image” XML sitemap.
+For most online resources, it is not necessary to have a separate “media” or “image” XML sitemap.
 Since pictures are already included in pages and in posts on your site, they will by default be added to your “post” or “page” XML sitemap.
 So there is no point in creating a special “media” or “image” XML sitemap unless your business does not revolve around images or media content.
 If it is, say, a photographer’s personal blog, then having a “media” or “image” XML sitemap will be imperative if you want Google to accept the site.

 How can your sitemap be found on Google?